preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Add an anchor (bookmark)
 ---------------------------
-Anchors can used in the Add Link general asset and when creating a link button using the Action button block.
+Anchors can be used in the Add Link general asset and when creating a link button using the Action button block.
 So, if you add an anchor (bookmark) to the text, links can be created to that anchor.

 Here's how to add an anchor: